-In this guide, we will explore the origins and history of reishi mushrooms and how they came to be so revered.
+In this guide, we will explore the history of reishi mushrooms and why they came to be so revered.
 We’ll then look to the present and discover the many benefits modern science is suggesting that Reishi can provide to our bodies.

 Finally, we’ll learn about how Real Mushrooms uses reishi to provide high-quality supplements that you can add to your daily health routine.

 - Choosing the Right Reishi Supplement

 - Real Reishi Mushroom Benefits – Key Takeaways

 Reishi is a type of polypore: a woody type of mushroom that grows from trees and whose underside is smooth and composed of thousands of tiny pores, rather than gills.
 Polypores are also called bracket mushrooms or shelf mushrooms because of the way they sprout horizontally from trees.